Curb-v2/third-party-app-integration/docs/api.md

   ```

 #### Location
 * __GET__ `/api/locations` - Get all of the users's locations. *Disclaimer: "extra_data" is an optional JSON field.
-There is no guarantee that it will be populated, and the key-value pairs are not validated for content, since they will hold any data an api client provides*
+There is no guarantee that it will be populated, and the key-value pairs are not validated for content.
+They will hold any data an api client provides*

   * Response:
   ```json